Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties

 We have obtained the following result:

-\begin{proposition} Let $\ell$ be any prime number, and $S$ the set of places consisting of places $v$ with $v\mid \ell$ and ramified places of the $\Gal(\overline{F}/F)$-module $H^2_{\et}(X_{\overline{F}},\ZZ_{\ell})$. \begin{enumerate} \item The following subset of $\Sha^{\hom_\ell}_{M,d}(F,S)$ is infinite:
+\begin{proposition} Let $\ell$ be any prime number, and $S$ the set of places consisting of places $v$ with $v\mid \ell$ and ramified places of the $\Gal(\overline{F}/F)$-module $\rH^2_{\et}(X_{\overline{F}},\ZZ_{\ell})$. \begin{enumerate} \item The following subset of $\Sha^{\hom_\ell}_{M,d}(F,S)$ is infinite:

 \item Let $T$ be any finite set of finite places of $F$.
 Then for almost all $X$ in \eqref{eqn:InfiniteTwists} , there exists a finite place $v \notin S \cup T$ (depending on $X$) such that $X$ does not admit essentially good reduction at $v$ though $\rH^{2}_{\et}(X_{\overline{F}},\ZZ_{\ell})$ is unramified at $v$.
-Moreover, enlarging $T$ if necessary, we may assume that $X$ admits potentially good reduction at $v$. \end{enumerate} \end{proposition} The second point above says that the analogue of \cite[Theorem 1.3 (ii)]{LM18} (see also \cite[Introduction]{Takamatsu2020K3}) does not hold for higher-dimensional hyper-K\"ahler varieties when $\Aut_0$ is nontrivial.
+Moreover, enlarging $T$ if necessary, we may assume that $X$ admits a potentially good reduction at $v$. \end{enumerate} \end{proposition} The (2) above states that the analogue of \cite[Theorem 1.3 (ii)]{LM18} (see also \cite[Introduction]{Takamatsu2020K3}) does not hold for higher-dimensional hyper-Kähler varieties when $\Aut_0$ is nontrivial.